moment/moment/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve moment
+about: Create a report to help us improve Moment.js

 ---